 The Corporation is subject to three financial covenants as part of the credit facility.
-The funded debt to earnings before interest, taxes, depreciation and amortization (EBITDA) ratio must be less than 2.75 to 1 for all reporting periods subsequent to and including December 31, 2014.
-The debt service coverage ratio must be more than 1.25 to 1 for all reporting periods subsequent to and including December 31, 2014.
-The Corporation must maintain a current ratio for all reporting periods subsequent to and including December 31, 2014 in excess of 1.25 to 1.
+The funded debt to earnings before interest, taxes, stock based compensation, depreciation and amortization (EBITDA) ratio must be less than 2.75 to 1 for all reporting periods subsequent to and including December 31, 2015.
+The debt service coverage ratio must be more than 1.25 to 1 for all reporting periods subsequent to and including December 31, 2015.
+The Corporation must maintain a current ratio for all reporting periods subsequent to and including December 31, 2015 in excess of 1.25 to 1.